VIDEO UPDATE #5 š How Weāre Learning to Revive Natural Water Cycles - Part I

 III.
 The work

 What can we actually do?
-We explore several proven strategies:
+Here are several proven strategies.

 We humans are a very useful keystone species on Earth.
 Healing landscapes is not about leaving them aloneāitās about teaming up with them.